 The Word of Wisdom is so familiar that we can get through this in a hurry, except for a few neglected patches.
-First, it's a greeting, not by commandment or constraint, but a word of wisdom, the order and will of God for the temporal salvation for all Saints in these last days.
-The covenants you make are eternal, but you're not going to be worried about tea, coffee and tobacco in the world hereafter.
-In the ages to come I don't think smoking will be a serious problem with any of us.
-In fact, it isn't even now, as far as that goes.
-It's a temporal law to supply us during this life, and this is the way it was taken.
+First, it's a greeting, not by commandment or constraint, but a word of wisdom, the order and will of God for the temporal salvation for all Saints on these last days.
+These covenants you make are eternal, but you're not going to be worried about tea, coffee and tobacco in the world hereafter.
+In the ages to come I don't' think smoking will be a serious problem with any of us.
+In fact, it isn't even now.
+It's a temporal law to serve us during this life, and this is the way it was taken.

 The Word of Wisdom doesn't belong to the order of the eternal Gospel.
-It is temporal and temporary but no less the will of God.
+It is temporal and temporary but no les the will of God.
 We do not covenant and promise to keep the Word of Wisdom, because our promises and covenants are eternal.
-But we are bound while we're here, so it is not secondary in importance.
+But we are bound while we're here, so it is not secondary isn importance.
 However, we often make a big fuss about the Word of Wisdom while ignoring the other commandments.
-President Joseph F. Smith used to say that we make the Word of Wisdom a subject of religious hobbyism.
-"As long as I keep the Word of Wisdom--that's the thing," someone may say, and then preach that and nothing else.
+President Joseph F Smith used to say that we make the Work of Wisdom a subject of religious hobbyism.
+"As long as I keep the Word of Wisdom-that's the thing," someone may say, and then preach that and nothing else.
 That is not the fullness of the Gospel.
-It is a minimal requirement--a principle with a promise--a first step: No great achievement, but you get a reward for it.
+It is a minimal requirement-a principle with a promise-a first step: No great achievement, but you get a reward for it.
 Others keep it better than we do.
 For example, on the whole the Seventh Day Adventists are better keepers of the Word of Wisdom than we are, but it's not the Gospel.

 We have been warned and forewarned against the evil designs which do and will exist in the hearts of conspiring men.
 Today this is recognized as the promotion of harmful products.
 But where do we draw the line of harmful products?
-And where do we strike a balance between harmful products and the money they bring in?
-Do you remember the time when all watches had luminescent dials on them?
-It was a great blessing to be able to see the time in the dark.
-But what did we ever do with luminous dials?
-We junked them, because the disadvantage of radioactivity was greater than the advantage of luminescence.
-People were saying we couldn't get along without it, but we have been getting along without it.
-It's the same with exhortations in the Word of Wisdom.
-How can we do without certain things?
+And where do we draw the line of harmful products?
+And where do we strike a balance between harmful products of the money they bring in?

 Wine and strong drink are only for the sacrament.
-Make your own.
 Tobacco you may use only for medicine.
 Discover its use by experimentation.
-Dr. Marv Roberson, trainer, uses tobacco quite a bit for sprains and bruises quite effectively, but it is to be used with judgement and skill.
+Dr. Marv Roberson, trainer, uses tobacco quite a bit for sprains and bruises quite effectively, but it is to be used with judgment and skill.
 Skill means experience.
 (There's your wisdom again.)
-President Joseph F. Smith says the Word of Wisdom means just that--'wisdom.'
+President Joseph F Smith says the Word of Wisdom means just that - 'wisdom.'
 You use your wisdom.
-A commandment, on the other hand, means 'You must do this!'
+A commandment, on the other hand, means "You must do this!"
 A Word of Wisdom you must judge for yourself.
 Heber C. Kimball included chocolate and cocoa among the hot drinks, but then they drank them extremely hot.
-When they said hot, they meant hot!
+When they said hot, they mean hot!